realnedsanders/Coordination-Trilemma/appendix-b.md

 ### 3.1 Extraction System Dynamics

 **Intuition before formalism:** When extraction grows faster than production, the system inevitably collapses.
-This isn't controversial.
+That much is uncontroversial.
 What's less obvious is that corruption creates this dynamic inevitably.

-**Why it matters:** Shows the corruption phase doesn't persist indefinitely—it terminates in collapse or evolution to tech control.
+**Why it matters:** Shows the corruption phase terminates in collapse or evolution to tech control rather than persisting indefinitely.

 **Theorem 3.1 (Extraction System Instability):**